 Objective: Master of Science in Marketing Research

-The objective of the Master of Science in Marketing Research (MSMR) is to prepare students for successful careers in marketing research, marketing planning, product or brand management, and related fields.
+The objective of the Master of Science in Marketing Research (MSMR) is to prepare students for successful careers in marketing research, marketing planning, product and brand management, and related fields.
 The program is project oriented; many of the required advanced courses conduct client projects as a part of the course requirements.
-The projects are team-based; class members work in teams to accomplish project objectives.
+Most projects are team-based with class members working together to accomplish project objectives.

 Graduate Teaching Assistantships may be offered to students who have been accepted in the program.
-The Marketing Department will request and evaluate the applications and make the selection of applicants for the positions based on departmental needs and university requirements.
+The Marketing Department will request and evaluate applications and select applicants for positions based on departmental needs and university requirements.
 Graduate Research Assistantships may be offered on an as needed basis.
-When GRA positions are available, the Marketing faculty involved in the project will solicit applications from students who have been admitted to the program.
-The applicants will be evaluated by the appropriate faculty.
+When GRA positions are available, Marketing faculty involved in the project solicit applications from students who have been admitted to the program.
+Applicants are evaluated by the appropriate faculty.

-Students who have been accepted into the program are encouraged to pursue scholarship opportunities within the College of Business and the university.
+Students who have been accepted into the program are encouraged to pursue scholarship opportunities within the College of Business and the University by registering with Scholarshop.